yoonhyejin/airflow-with-bigquery-guide/docs/05-validation.md

 There is a lot of ways to validate the ETL process and results.
 For example, [`dbt`](https://www.getdbt.com/) is a great way to validate the pipeline.

-However, you can utilize Airflow Operators such as `BigQueryValueCheckOperator` or `BigQueryCheckOperator` to add a simple validation task to your dag.
+However, you can utilize Airflow Operators such as `BigQueryValueCheckOperator` or `BigQueryCheckOperator` to add a simple validation task to your DAG.

 ## `BigQueryValueCheckOperator`